jildertviet/ofxESPNOWBroadcast/README.md

 ## Description
 This add-on enables you to send ESPNOW from a Linux computer to ESP32 and/or ESP8266.
-This way you don't need a USB<>ESPNOW-bridge device.
+This way you don't need a USB⇿ESPNOW-bridge device.

 ## Usage
 1. Put your WiFi card (the example below uses _wlp166s0_) into monitor mode.